 Breaking news of latest developments affecting the markets.

 Asia titanium dioxide (TiO2) market prices increased for a third consecutive quarter on the back of tight supply in Q4.
 Producers raised their offer prices regularly to recoup higher production costs.
 Producers in China faced production issues as a result of more regular and strictly enforced shut downs ordered by the environmental inspection authorities to curb water and air pollution during winter months.
 Feedstock ilmenite prices also rose on higher transportation costs and limited production capacity because of environment inspections.
 Spot availability for non-Chinese cargoes were tight as well due to production issues in other regions.
 However, buyers were not ready to fully accept the new price reality, and a wide buy-sell gap hampered trades in the region.
 Buyers in southeast Asia only managed to procure cargoes at hand-to-mouth level in reaction of the price increases.
 Many lamented that they struggled to pass through the price hikes in TiO2 to their downstream customers amid lukewarm demand in Asia.
 Demand in India was severely affected by the demonetisation reforms carried out by the Indian government.
 Paints and coating industries which procure TiO2 are negatively impacted by the reform which decreased the demand for TiO2 in India significantly.

-Sources said rationalisation of some global capacity over the past 18 months, including some in the US, had dried up some of the overcapacity in the market, but the US remains a prolific net exporter of its chloride-route material to Asia, Europe and other regions.
+Rationalisation of some global capacity over the past 18 months, including some in the US, helped to eliminate some of the chronic overcapacity in the market, but the US remains a prolific net exporter of its chloride-route material to Asia, Europe and other regions.

 ICIS provides pricing information, news and analysis for all major petrochemical and chemical markets, including Titanium dioxide.

 We offer unbiased and independent price reporting, with our price assessments being widely quoted as benchmarks in contracts.